How to Remove Carpet Stains

 3. Dip a clean towel into the solution and gently blot, working from the outside in.

-4. Rinse the area with cold water and blot dry.
+4. Rinse and let it dry.

-Removing Oil-Based Stains
+Removing Oil-Based Stains On Carpet

 You’ll need: